May Day marks pain, not celebration for workers hit by virus

 May Day usually brings both protest rallies and celebrations rallies marking international Labour Day.
 This year, many in Asia are shut up at home, riding out the coronavirus pandemic.
 Among the ten of millions of people left idle or thrown out of work by the crisis, garment workers have been among the hardest hit as orders dry up and shutdowns leave factories shuttered, giving workers plenty to protest at a time when lockdowns are keeping them at home.

-"I don't earn as much as I got from the clothing factory.
+“I don't earn as much as I got from the clothing factory.
 But I have to feed my wife and kids every day," he said.
-Millions of jobs have vanished in countries like Bangladesh, Indonesia, Cambodia, and Myanmar that rely heavily on garment manufacturing as fashion brands canceled or suspended billions of dollars' worth of orders.
+Millions of jobs have vanished in countries like Bangladesh, Indonesia, Cambodia and Myanmar that rely heavily on garment manufacturing as fashion brands cancelled or suspended billions of dollars' worth of orders.

 The country's 1,000 clothing and shoe factories normally employ nearly 800,000 people and shipped nearly USD 10 billion worth of products to the United States and Europe last year.
 “COVID-19 is like a faceless murderer or terrorist, killing several hundred thousand people and infecting millions around the globe," Heng Sour said.
 Like many other governments, Cambodia has asked workers to forego the usual rallies and protests and celebrate Labor Day at home.